 There are a number of different money challenges that you can try, and we’ll look at some of the best options in this article (like the 52-week money challenge, 100 envelope challenge, and more).
 Consider the different options and see which one may be a good fit for you.

 As you’ll see when you read the descriptions of the challenges, the way you are paid (weekly, bi-weekly, twice per month, monthly) may have some impact in determining which challenge is right for you.

 You can either take the challenge yourself or find a friend who wants to take it along with you.
 Having a friend join you in the challenge can make it a little more fun, and it may also serve as extra motivation.

-Money saving challenges are often associated with New Year’s Resolutions and get mentioned a lot near the end of the year, but there’s no reason why your challenge needs to start in January and end in December.
-You can start any time and take the challenge for the next 12 months (or however long the challenge lasts).
+Money-saving challenges are often associated with New Year’s Resolutions and get mentioned a lot near the end of the year, but there’s no reason why your challenge needs to start in January and end in December.
+You can start at any time and take the challenge for the next 12 months (or however long the challenge lasts).